NotTimTam/proton.js/README.md

-# nextjs-simple-components
+# proton.js

 A small, easy-to-learn UI library for Next.js/React.js

-NSC is not a full UI library, instead it is a collection of highly modifiable components for you to drop into existing projects.
+Proton is not a full UI library, instead it is a collection of highly modifiable components for you to drop into existing projects.

 All icons used in this library are from [bootstrap-icons](https://icons.getbootstrap.com/), but it is not required as a dependency.

-NSC works well with these libraries:
+Proton works well with these libraries:

 -   [bootstrap-icons](https://icons.getbootstrap.com/) `npm i bootstrap-icons`
 -   [react-icons](https://react-icons.github.io/react-icons/) `npm i react-icons`